D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Method

 \textbf{Modeling with 3D Convolution.} A straightforward way to model the disentangled spatio-temporal feature adaptation ($\mathcal{F}_\text{S}$ and $\mathcal{F}_\text{T}$ in Equation~\ref{eqn:adapter}) is to employ 3D convolutional network, which can be tailored by configuring the shape of convolutional kernels to focus on learning either the spatial or the temporal features.
-Specifically, we model both $\mathcal{F}_\text{S}$ and $\mathcal{F}_\text{T}$ using 3D depth-wise convolutional layers followed by a batch normalization layer and a GELU layer, as shown in~\Cref{fig:framework} (b).
+Specifically, we model both $\mathcal{F}_\text{S}$ and $\mathcal{F}_\text{T}$ using 3D depth-wise convolutional layers followed by a batch normalization layer and a GELU layer, as shown in Figure~\ref{fig:framework} (b).
 The only difference between the modeling of them is that $\mathcal{F}_\text{S}$ uses $1\times 3 \times 3$ convolutional kernel for capturing spatial features while $\mathcal{F}_\text{T}$ is constructed with $3\times 1 \times 1$ convolutional layer to learn the temporal dynamics.
 The resulting version is called \emph{DST-Adapter}.

-While it has been validated that leveraging 3D convolutions with different kernel shapes can learn the spatial and temporal features separately~\cite{Slowfast,R(2+1)D}, An important limitation of using 3D convolutions to construct \emph{D$^2$ST-Adapter}, which is also suffered by ST-Adapter, is that the convolutional operation has limited local receptive field either in the spatial or the temporal domain.
-Constructing deep convolutional network by stacking convolutional layers can enlarge the receptive field whilst increasing the model size and incurring heavy computational burden, which is inconsistent with the lightweight design principle for adapters.
+An important limitation of using 3D convolutions to construct \emph{D$^2$ST-Adapter}, which is also suffered by ST-Adapter, is that the convolutional operation has limited local receptive field either in the spatial or the temporal domain, especially with shallow layers for lightweight design.

-\textbf{Modeling with Anisotropic Deformable Spatio-Temporal Attention.} To address the limitation of the modeling mechanism based on 3D convolution (DST-Adapter), we devise anisotropic Deformable Spatio-Temporal Attention (aDSTA) which performs feature adaptation in a global view by sparse self-attention while maintaining high computational efficiency.
+\textbf{Modeling with aDSTA.} To address the limitation of the modeling mechanism based on 3D convolution (DST-Adapter), we devise anisotropic Deformable Spatio-Temporal Attention (aDSTA) which performs feature adaptation in a global view by sparse self-attention while maintaining high computational efficiency.
 It adapts the deformable attention~\cite{DAT} from 2D image space to 3D spatio-temporal space.
-As shown in~\Cref{fig:framework} (d), aDSTA first samples a group of reference points with anisotropic sampling density in the spatio-temporal space and then learns the offset for each reference point to shift them to the more informative regions.
+As shown in Figure~\ref{fig:framework} (d), aDSTA first samples a group of reference points with anisotropic sampling densities in the spatio-temporal space and then learns the offset for each reference point to shift them to the more informative regions.
 As a result, aDSTA can learn a set of informative tokens which are further used as key and value pairs shared for all queries for sparse self-attention.